 jordyn grace roach

 JR is a cinematographer and filmmaker regularly creating cinematic content with Tribe Media House and ShadowPaw Pictures.
 Raised in the PNW, she has a deep-rooted relationship with the vast forests, history and rain of the region that reveals itself in the styling and details of her cinematic work.
-Yet an appetite for adventurous filmmaking sent her on a journey in 2018 through eight European countries documenting an AI thought leader's campaign as a YouTube series "Moving Humanity Forward."
+Yet an appetite for adventurous filmmaking frequently sends her on journeys abroad for documentary projects ranging in focus from AI to animal rescue.

 JR is a filmmaker dedicated to using cinema to make a positive impact.
 Two of her short films, "This Is a Girl" and "Fantasy" took third and second place at Girls Impact the World Film Festival (2014, 2017).
 Her Robert D. Clark Honors College thesis film "Entangled," that strives to make complex science more accessible to a lay audience, took home the University Film Judge's Award and Robert D. Clark Thesis Award in 2017.